 The decimal point should be aligned in the same way as the other place value columns, and must remain in the same column in the answer row.

 Numbers should exceed 4 digits.

 Pupils should be able to add more than two values, carefully aligning place value columns.

-Say "6 tenths add 7 tenths" to reinforce place value.
 Empty decimal places can be filled with zero to show the place value in each column.